leejo/Conference_Video/README.md

 ### Recording Priorities

 Given the list of priorities the kits allow us to meet all of them.
-The following are in (probable) order of what is necessary to acheive a high quality recording of a workshop presentation:
+The following are in (probable) order of what is necessary to achieve a high quality recording of a workshop presentation:

  * Be able to hear the speaker
  * Be able to see/read the slides